|How do you spell 'delicious'?|

 And no, it wasn’t that magical moment each morning when we first stepped into the hallowed halls of learning and knowledge.

-It was that moment, when the whole thing was safely in the past.
+No, it was that moment, when the whole thing was safely in the past.

 The long bus ride to school.